 Jeremy Taylor: Joining the photo club, you don't have to be a pro or an amateur or somebody or some random person with a camera.
 Some of the photos that some of the students take are with their phone.
 You don't have to have an expensive camera you don't have to have some cheap camera that you got off line or whatever.
 It's just what can you envision and then how can you bring your vision back to life.

-Zach Van Arsdale is the head of the multimedia department, shaping design and multimedia storytelling at The State Press in addition to designing article experiences, illustrations and taking photographs.
+Zach Van Arsdale was the head of the multimedia department from August 2020 to May 2022, shaping design and multimedia storytelling at The State Press in addition to designing article experiences, illustrations and taking photographs.
 He has previously worked for The Howard Center of Investigative Journalism and on the Carnegie-Knight News21 project: "Unmasking America."